freignat91/agrid/README.md

 ## Scale out

-To scale out the number of nodes, it's enough to use `docker service scale agrid=xxx` command.
+To scale out, it's enough to use `docker service scale agrid=xxx` command.
 Agrid will recompute its grid recreating all the node connections accordingly to the number of nodes

 ## Scale in

-To scale in the number of nodes, it's enough to use `docker service scale agrid=xxx` command.
+To scale in, it's enough to use `docker service scale agrid=xxx` command.
 Agrid will recompute its grid recreating all the node connections accordingly to the number of nodes.
 Warning, to do not lose files, it's important to scale in with a difference between the number of nodes lower than the NB_DUPLICATE parameter and let time to Agrid to reorganize the files blocks between each scale command

 ## Grid simulation

-To simulate nodes connections using different parameters as, node number, line connections, cross connections, use the cli command:
+To simulate nodes connections using different parameters as, node number, line connections, cross connections,and see the grid topology, use the cli command:

-`agrid grid simul [nodes] <--line> <--cross>`
+`agrid grid simul [nodes] <--line xx > <--cross yy>`
 - [nodes] the number of nodes
-- <--line> optionally: the number of line connections
+- <--line xx> optionally: xx the number of line connections
-- <--cross> optionally: the number of cross connections
+- <--cross yy> optionally: yy the number of cross connections

 this command as not effect on the real cluster grid connections.see (./docs/Agrid-grid-building.pptx, ./docs/Agrid-Ant-net.pptx)

 ## Users

 Agrid use a "common" file space by default, everyone can access to this space.
-Even if files can be encrypted with a specific key, it's possible to create a user.
-A user create a dedicated file space that no one can access except the user.
+Even if files can be encrypted with a specific key, it's possible to create a user to ensure more confidentiality.
+Create a user, create at the same time a dedicated file space that no one can access except the user.
 A user can see and act only on its own file space.
 To authenticate a user a token a given at user creation by the cluster, this token should be provided for all commands used with a user.
+It's also possible to provide your own token at user creation and use it for all commandes with this user.

 # CLI